mnmason86/reading-notes/class5reading.md

 - Inline CSS

 ### External CSS
- External CSS allows the user to keep a separate file for styling which is referenced inside the HTML page in the head section, inside the "< link >" element.
+ External CSS allows the user to keep a separate file for styling which is referenced inside the HTML page in the head section, inside the `<link>` element.
 An external style sheet can be created in any text editor, and must be saved with a .css extension.

 ### Internal CSS
 Internal CSS is usually used if only one HTML page has a unique style.
-In this case, the style is defined inside the "< style >" element, inside the head section.
+In this case, the style is defined inside the `<style>` element, inside the head section.

 ### Inline CSS
 An inline style can be used to style a single element, and is added as an attribute to that element in the HTML page.
 It can contain any CSS property.